armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-21-0.md

 This section describes changes to Clouddriver, Spinnaker's cloud connector service:

 **Change**: Legacy Kubernetes (V1) provider removed from Spinnaker.
-Armory Spinnaker 2.20 (OSS 1.20) was the final release that included support for the V1 provider.
+Armory 2.20 (OSS 1.20) was the final release that included support for the V1 provider.
 * **Impact**: Migrate all Kubernetes accounts to the standard V2 provider before upgrading.
 If you have any jobs still using the v1 provider, you will encounter error messages:

    ```